Viewtiful Joe (video game): Plot

 Viewtiful Joe is divided into seven stages, or "episodes", interspersed with storyline cutscenes, and bookended by an opening and ending cinematic.
-The setting is divided between Earth, and "Movieland", the game's fictional world of films.
-The plot begins in a movie theatre on Earth, in which the game's central character Joe and his girlfriend Silvia are watching a tokusatsu drama, starring the aged superhero Captain Blue.
+The setting is divided between Earth, and "Movieland", the fictional world of films.
+The plot begins in a movie theatre on Earth, in which the central character Joe and his girlfriend Silvia are watching a tokusatsu drama, starring the aged superhero Captain Blue.
 The movie's antagonist, having seemingly defeated Captain Blue, suddenly reaches out of the screen and abducts Silvia, taking her into Movieland.
 Joe is likewise picked up and taken into Movieland by Captain Blue's giant mecha, "Six Majin".
-Inside the movie, Joe must rescue Silvia from the evil Jadow, the game's organization of villains.
+Inside the movie, Joe must rescue Silvia from the evil Jadow, an organization of villains.
 To help him, Captain Blue entrusts him with a V-Watch, a device Joe can use to transform into a superhero upon saying the word "henshin (transform)."
 Joe promptly does so, inventing his own catchphrase: "Henshin-a-go-go, baby!"

 With the guidance of Captain Blue, Joe fights his way through a number of Movieland's locations such as cities, caves, an underwater base, and a submarine, often travelling via his trusty, robot aircraft "Six Machine".
-One by one, Joe defeats the members of the Jadow, the game's bosses.
+One by one, Joe defeats the members of the Jadow, the bosses.
 These include Dark Fiend Charles the 3rd, Iron Ogre Hulk Davidson, Aquatic Terror Gran Bruce, a doppelgänger of Viewtiful Joe, and Blade Master Alastor.
 Before fighting Alastor, he reveals that in order for the Jadow to break out of Movieland and into the land of humans, they need the "DNA of the Creator", namely Silvia.
 Joe makes his way to her, trumping the Jadow's leader Inferno Lord Fire Leo in combat, only to witness Silvia being kidnapped once again afterwards.
-Joe and Six Machine race off into outer space after her in the game's final episode.
+Joe and Six Machine race off into outer space after her in the final episode.